Last updated on November 25, 2023

 When many around us are suffering for a day’s meal how can we spend such a lot of money just buying crackers!

-Let us think differently, with the money we spent on crackers, we can purchase different gifts like useful books, gadgets, utensils, or clothes and various other things which is useful for our children and for others who are very much needy.
+Let us think differently, with the money we spend on crackers, we can purchase different gifts like useful books, gadgets, utensils, or clothes and various other things which are useful for our children and for others who are very much needy.

 If we have excess money to spend can’t we donate that to the different organizations that are doing worthy service to the needy people in our society?

 That amount can be earmarked and donated to such societies.
 Or you can buy these items and donate it directly to such organizations, or societies.
 Or you can directly hand over this to such needy people.
 Let us think on these lines very seriously.

 Diwali and Environment, Let us Cultivate A New Habit In Our Children

 Let this Diwali, celebrate with our children by giving them something they can nurture and grow.

 Burning crackers will only give some temporary enjoyment instead of that, why can’t we buy some anti-pollution plants like ferns or ivy which purifies the air.